wklchris/TRB-template/README.md

 ## Advanced guide

-If you have compiled the `example.tex` by XeLaTeX-Biber compile chain, you will get a PDF that introduces this template with more details.
+If you have compiled the `example.tex` by XeLaTeX-Biber compile chain, you will get a PDF that introduces this template with more details (in English).
 Or you can switch to [Releases page of this repo](https://github.com/wklchris/TRB-template/releases) to get the PDF (but possibly not in the latest version).

-That document is designed for advanced users or developers.
+That PDF is designed for advanced users or developers.
 Even if you are not an experienced LaTeX user,you can still flip through it since it provides some examples that might help or inspire you.

 ## References

-Thanks to all guides that helped me on developing this template:
+Thanks to all guides that helped me on developing this template, especially:
 - biblatex:
   - [An example of customization of biblatex](https://tex.stackexchange.com/questions/386735/how-to-customize-biblatex-style)
   - [How to suppress "in:"](https://tex.stackexchange.com/questions/10682/suppress-in-biblatex)